Volunteering in Kiribati

 Kiribati (pronounced Kiribass) is made up of 33 extremely low-lying atolls in the middle of the Pacific Ocean, at the intersection of the Equator and the International Date Line.

-Kiribati is exceptionally vulnerable to the effects of climate change.
+A small nation of 100,000 people, Kiribati is exceptionally vulnerable to the effects of climate change.
 Most of the country’s atolls rise less than two metres above sea level, and the country’s government has acknowledged that it risks losing much of its land area, the destruction of its crops, and ultimately the displacement of its people.

-- education and special education,
+- education and special education

 - law, justice and governance

 - environmental resilience

 Australian volunteer, Yolanda Chan, couldn't resist Raw Tuna, a tasty, local treat prepared by local vendors when they set up on the grounds of the hospital where she was volunteering.